Pool Light Replacement

 Welcome to another edition of Maintenance Monday from ePoolSupply.
-Each week we like to discuss helpful tips and tricks regarding the pool industry.
-This week we will be discussing Pool Lights and how to safely replace the bulb.
+Each week we like to share helpful tips and tricks regarding the pool industry.
+This week we will cover pool lights and how to change a pool light bulb safely.
 Owning a pool can be quite a confusing adventure but it helps to have someone there by your side guiding you through each step of the process.
 Let's dive in!

-We've seen it all; burned out bulbs, shattered glass, and lens stains that would give you nightmares.
-Over time, age and use plays a huge role in the performance of your pool light.
-Whether you're replacing a broken bulb or upgrading to an energy efficient LED Color Change bulb this guide will walk you through every step of the process.
+We've seen it all: burned out light bulbs, shattered glass, and lens stains that would give you nightmares.
+Over time, age and use plays a huge role in the performance of your pool lights.
+Whether you're replacing a broken pool light bulb or upgrading to an energy efficient LED Color Change Light Bulb, this guide will walk you through every step of the process.

 *PLEASE READ EACH STEP THOROUGHLY BEFORE ATTEMPTING TO REPLACE THE BULB.
 ALWAYS HAVE SOMEONE WITH YOU TO HELP IN CASE OF AN EMERGENCY.
 DO NOT ATTEMPT TO REPLACE THE BULB IF YOU ARE NOT EXPERIENCED WITH ELECTRICITY OR A MULTIMETER.*

 - Lens Gasket (Always replace the gasket with the bulb)